Ed-Fi-Exchange-OSS/n8n-demo-file-to-API/README.md

-# {Insert Repository Name Here}
+# n8n-demo-file-to-API

-{Insert project information here}
+Demonstrates use of [n8n](https://n8n.io/) to load CSV files into the Ed-Fi API

 ## Legal Information

-Copyright (c) 2021 Ed-Fi Alliance, LLC and contributors.
+Copyright (c) 2024 Ed-Fi Alliance, LLC and contributors.

 Licensed under the [Apache License, Version 2.0](LICENSE) (the "License").